marcua/minitools/review/README.md

 3. Click the **📋 Extract PR Comments** bookmarklet in your bookmarks bar
 4. A modal will appear with all comments in a textarea
 5. Click **Copy to Clipboard** to copy everything, or select/highlight specific comments to copy just those
-6. Paste the comments into Claude Code (or anywhere else)
+6. Paste the comments into your coding agent (or anywhere else)
 7. Click **Close** or click outside the modal to dismiss it

 ## Output Format